iov-one/weave/docs/design/permissions.rst

 the "requester", which may be made of signatures, preimages, or other objects.

-*Authorization* happens in a handler, and after it decides that the are sufficient to execute this transaction.
-This is a comparison of the "requester" with the required permissions
+*Authorization* happens in a handler, where it decides if the transaction can execute this transaction.
+It determines if the transaction fulfills the necessary *conditions* to assume the required *permission* to execute the action.

+*Permission* is the right to perform a specific type of action, like send tokens from an account, or release an escrow.
+These permissions can be assigned to an individual, but more general to a "Condition"

-*Permissions* are a way to capture which conditions a transaction must fulfill to be able to execute an action.
+*Conditions* define what checks a transaction must fulfill to be able to access a given permission.
 They must be serializable and can be stored along with an object.

 The simplest example is "who can transfer money out of an account".
 In many blockchains, they hash the public key and use that